AdobeDocs/release-notes.en/current.md

 ### Community

-* The recordings for all sessions of _Developer Live 2023_ are now available in the Experience Manager Community's Contextual Threads.
+* The recordings for all sessions of _Developer Live 2023_ are now available in the [!DNL Experience Manager] Community's Contextual Threads.
 Gain access to these valuable resources and unlock a world of knowledge and inspiration.
 Ready to dive in?
 Here are the recordings: [https://adobe.ly/3LRFDDv](https://adobe.ly/3LRFDDv). <!-- NEW.
 LEAVE IN FOR JUNE 7 -->

 ### Experience Manager release information